Skip to content

 dict_output bool False Whether to automatically convert data to dict.

 raw bool False Whether to return the raw response.
-If enabled, the dict_output parameter becomes invalid.
+When enabled, the dict_output parameter is ignored.

-all_series bool False Whether to automatically paginate through slimit and soffset to retrieve all time series.
+all_series bool False Whether to automatically paginate using slimit and soffset to retrieve all time series.

 {DataKit, DataWay native parameters} - - Passed through to queries[0].{DataKit, DataWay native parameters}